adarsh18raj/co-learning-lounge/README.md

 ## Why Co-learning Lounge ?

-When every other learning community you join is a place where people spam about themselves, their work, events, what better can you visualise?
+When every other learning community you join is a place where people spam about themselves, their work, events, what better can you visualize?
 (The engagement astonishes me the most.)

 The major problem with 99% of the online or offline communities is that they don’t really ensure a safe and secure place for elites to share their knowledge and expertise with young and passionate mind.
 It’s pretty simple, You don’t feel like home.